davidensinger/davidensinger.github.io/_posts/2014-04-19-transferring-the-dns-from-namecheap-to-cloudflare-for-github-pages.md

 date: 2014-04-19 16:42:00
 layout: post
 title: Transferring the DNS from Namecheap to CloudFlare for GitHub Pages
-description: Take advantage of CloudFlare’s CNAME Flattening.
+description: Speed up your site by taking advantage of CloudFlare’s CNAME Flattening.
 categories: [Development]
 tags: [CloudFlare, DNS, Namecheap]
 suggested_tweet: